 8. Call to Order

 9. Determination of Quorum

-10. Calendar Year Update
+10. Calendar Year 2025 Update

-11. Enter Closed Session

-- a.
-Proposed Motion to Include Specific Non-Members to Join in Closed Session:
+11. Include Specific Non-Members to Join in Closed Session:

-i.
 Motion: Pursuant to §2.2-3712(F) of the Code of Virginia (COV), I MOVE the following individuals will reasonably aid this Board in considering the subject of the closed session: